-b) After Three (3) Cycles:
+b) After 3 Cycles:

-i) For Long-fingered (LF) Joints:
+i) For Long-fingered Joints:

-A LF specimen does not meet the delamination resistance requirements of this Standard if the LF delamination (see Note 1) is greater than 10%, or if the delamination is greater than 15% on either half of the test specimen.
+A long-fingered (LF) specimen does not meet the delamination resistance requirements of this Standard if the LF delamination (see Note under 13.6.1.4.1 a) i) above) is greater than 10%, or if the delamination is greater than 15% on either half of the test specimen.

-ii) For Short-fingered (SF) Joints
+ii) For Short-fingered Joints

-A SF specimen does not meet the delamination resistance requirements of this Standard if the delamination is greater than 10%.
+A short-fingered (SF) specimen does not meet the delamination resistance requirements of this Standard if the delamination is greater than 10%.

-Otherwise, the sample shall be deemed as meeting the delamination resistance requirements.
+Otherwise, the specimen shall be deemed as meeting the delamination resistance requirements.